p1ng-request/docs/templates/HubSpot/HubSpot_Create_contact_from_LinkedIn_profile.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This notebook creates a contact in HubSpot from a LinkedIn profile URL with:
+**Description:** This notebook creates a contact in HubSpot from a LinkedIn profile URL with:
 - email
 - linkedinbio
 - phone and mobilephone